Fallen angel: Roman Catholicism

 Augustine, in his Civitas Dei describes two cities (Civitates) distinct from each other and opposed to each other like light and darkness.
 The earthly city is caused by the act of rebellion of the fallen angels and is inhabited by wicked men and demons (fallen angels) led by Satan.
 On the other hand, the heavenly city is inhabited by righteous men and the angels led by God.
 Although, his ontological division into two different kingdoms shows resemblance of Manichean dualism, Augustine differs in regard of the origin and power of evil.
 In Augustine works, evil originates from free will.
 Augustine always emphasized the sovereignty of God over the fallen angels.
 Accordingly, the inhabitants of the earthly city can only operate within their God-given framework.
 The rebellion of angels is also a result of the God-given freedom of choice.
 The obedient angels are endowed with grace, giving them a deeper understanding of God's nature and the order of the cosmos.
 Illuminated by God-given grace, they became incapable of feeling any desire for sin.
 The other angels, however, are not blessed with grace, thus they remain capable of sin.
 After these angels decide to sin, they fall from heaven and become demons.
 In Augustine's view of angels, they cannot be guilty of carnal desires since they lack flesh, but they can be guilty of sins that are rooted in spirit and intellect such as pride and envy.
 However, after they have made their decision to rebel against God, they cannot turn back.
-The Catechism of the Catholic Church does not take "the fall of the angels" literally, but as a radical and irrevocable rejection of God and his reign by some angels who, though created as good beings, freely chose evil, their sin being unforgivable because of the irrevocable character of their choice, not because of any defect in infinite divine mercy.
+The Catechism of the Catholic Church understands the fall of angels as radical and irrevocable rejection of God and his reign by some angels who, though created as good beings, freely chose evil, their sin being unforgivable because of the irrevocable character of their choice, not because of any defect in infinite divine mercy.
 Present-day Catholicism rejects Apocatastasis, the reconciliation with God suggested by the Church Father Origen.